High-Dimensional Analysis of Gradient Flow for Extensive-Width Quadratic Neural Networks: Introduction

 Quadratic networks have been the object of recent attention: they provide a framework allowing to study the role of overparameterization in a nonconvex setting.
 Several works have already clarified convergence properties of gradient-based methods in the highly overparameterized regime, where the problem enjoys a convex relaxation.
 In this regime, it has been shown that gradient flow converges globally and several works studied the generalization properties of the minimizers found by the dynamics (\citet{sarao2020optimization} for a rank-one teacher, \citet{gamarnik2019stationary} for a full-rank teacher and \citet{soltanolkotabi2018theoretical} when the output weights are also optimized).
 However, in the case where the network has fewer neurons than the dimension, existing dynamical studies only include population dynamics, i.e., the infinite sample limit, with recent works by \citet{martin2024impact} for gradient flow and \citet{arous2025learning} for stochastic gradient descent (SGD).
 This paper aims to go beyond these results by providing an exact description of gradient flow dynamics on the empirical loss for an arbitrary, yet extensive, number of neurons.

-The extensive-width regime, in which the number of hidden nodes, the input dimension and the number of data diverges, has recently been studied with the goal of describing overparameterized neural networks in a setting where feature learning is still present.
+The extensive-width regime, in which the number of hidden nodes, the input dimension and the number of data points diverge, has recently been studied with the goal of describing overparameterized neural networks in a setting where feature learning is still present.
 In this setting, several works already clarified Bayes-optimal learning and empirical risk minimization: \citet{maillard2024bayes, erba2025nuclear, defilippis2025scaling} in the case of quadratic networks, \citet{cui2023bayes, barbier2025statistical} for deep networks, \citet{erba2025bilinear} for bilinear regression, and \citet{boncoraglio2025inductive, boncoraglio2025bayes} for attention networks.
+Additionally, note that similar scalings were originally studied in the context of matrix denoising \citep{maillard2022perturbative, semerjian2024matrix, barbier2025phase}.
 However, in the dynamical setting, it is still an open question to know if gradient-based algorithms match these static predictions.
 In recent works, \citet{montanari2025dynamical} leverage dynamical mean-field theory (DMFT) to identify a separation of timescales between learning and overfitting in the gradient flow setting, while \citet{ren2025emergence} characterize SGD dynamics through precise scaling laws.
 Our work provides a complementary perspective to these studies by deriving sharp asymptotic results in the extensive-width regime.

 One goal of the present work is also to connect the dynamical perspective with the static predictions obtained in the analyses of \citet{maillard2024bayes} and \citet{erba2025nuclear}, whose settings are essentially identical to ours.
 More precisely, our dynamical approach is inspired by the replica calculation introduced by \citet{maillard2024bayes}, while the regularized formulation we adopt follows the framework proposed by \citet{erba2025nuclear}.
 Within this setting, we are able to recover several conclusions reached in these studies.
 Together, these observations clarify how gradient flow and Langevin dynamics connect to the underlying landscape structure and optimal learning predictions.